MyenergySPA/Simulatore/README.md

 # Simulatore

 Simulatore is a web-based simulation tool developed by Myenergy.
 It allows users to perform simulations directly in the browser.
+Code is formatted to be copied and pasted directly into wordpress plugins (salient, visual composer, etc)

 ## Features